Home Remedies to Cure Mouth Sores

 This infusion will allow you to speed up the healing process of your sore.
 In addition, you can use it as a mouthwash routine as a preventive measure.
 After all, prevention is always better than a cure!

-4. Chamomile Infusion
+4. Chamomile infusion

-- 1 chamomile tea bag or 2 tbsp of dry chamomile
+- 1 chamomile tea bag or 2 tbsp.
+(30 g.) of dry chamomile

-- 1 c. of water
+- 1 c.
+(250 ml.) of water

 - Then, let it cool down.

-5. Aloe Vera
+5. Aloe vera

-This works against many diseases and their symptoms, such as the ones that bring out mouth sores.
-Further, you can speed up the healing process and clear the pain just by using the viscous liquid of this plant.
+A study from the Amalia Simoni Argilagos Camaguey Provincial Clinical Teaching Hospital in Cuba found that one of the properties of aloe vera is it has regenerative skin properties.
+This works against many diseases and their symptoms, such as the ones that lead to mouth sores.
+Furthermore, you can speed up the healing process and clear the pain just by using the viscous liquid of this plant.